 6. Standards are Not Set

 Define what “good quality” means from the start and hold leadership responsible for meeting those standards.
-Encourage leadership to unify their employees and implement strategies for improvement.
+When standards are unclear, the disadvantages of a quality management system become apparent, as consistency and accountability quickly erode.

 7. No Incentives for Improvement